khushi8112/Library-Management-System/README.md

 ## About

 <p> This project was created as part of the hiring test for Frappe. <a href='https://frappe.io/dev-hiring-test'>Dev Hiring Test for *FRAPPE*</a>
     The Library Management System (LMS) is a web-based application developed using Flask, HTML, CSS, and Bootstrap.
-It facilitates the management and organization of books, members, and book lending operations in a library setting.</p>
+It facilitates the management and organization of books, members, and book lending operations in a library setting.</p><br><br>

 ## Technology Stack
 - *Backend*: Flask (Python)
 - *Frontend*: HTML, CSS, Bootstrap
-- *Database*: MySQL
+- *Database*: MySQL<br><br>

 ## Getting Started
 1.